 The shower room has a wash basin and there is a separate toilet room with wash basin too, all mains plumbed.
-All linen and towels are supplied.
+All linen and towels provided.

-There are electric panel heaters in all rooms and a gas fire in the lounge.
+There are electric panel heaters in both bedrooms rooms and a gas fire in the lounge.

 The caravan is in our garden, a section of which you are welcome to use.
 We are also happy to store/dry bicylcles/fishing/shooting equipment etc in our garage but please let us know in advance if this is required.
 Parking space for 1 vehicle and private access to the caravan is available.